FredHutch/RWellstone_FSHD_muscle_biopsy/README.md

 ```

 ## gitbook
 The gitbook is hosted on the _gh-pages_ branch and can be accessed [here](https://fredhutch.github.io/RWellstone_FSHD_muscle_biopsy).
 This book consists with chapters explaining different parts of analysis for the manuscripts.
 Most of the major codes are listed here.
-The goad of this book is to support the transparency and reporducibily of the research involved in computational analysis.
+The goad of this book is to support the transparency and reproducibility of the research involved in computational analysis.

 ## Software requirement
-- R-3.5.1 or above
+- R-3.5.1
 - Bioconductor 3.7.
 See the DESCRIPTION file for depend, import and suggest packages.